mattermost/docs/source/administration/backup.rst

 To backup your Mattermost server:

-1. Backup your Mattermost database using standard MySQL or PostgreSQL procedures depending on your database version.
+1. Back up your Mattermost database using standard MySQL or PostgreSQL procedures depending on your database version.

       - `MySQL backup documentation <https://dev.mysql.com/doc/refman/5.6/en/backup-types.html>`__ is available online.
 Use the selector on the page to choose your MySQL version.
       - `PostgreSQL backup documentation <https://www.postgresql.org/docs/9.5/static/backup-dump.html>`__ is available online.
 Use the navigation at the top of the page to select your PostgreSQL version.